 15) The ICCF Webserver system will automatically generate an email reminder when a player has not made a move for 14 days and another reminder after 28 days.
 A final reminder will also be automatically generated after 35 days of silence.
 If a player gets the final reminder after 35 days, he must make a move or report to the Tournament Director that he will continue the game within 5 days.
 If there is no such message from the player during this period, the server will notify the Tournament Director that the player has exceeded 40 days for one move.
 Upon receipt of this overstep notification; the Tournament Director will investigate to determine if the overstepping player has gone silent in all his games.
 Time oversteps for non- silent players will be considered a violation of the time rules and a rated win will be automatically awarded to the player who has not exceeded the time limit.
 Tourney crosstables are updated automatically with each result.

-17) Results of games that reach a normal conclusion are automatically recorded, and the Tournament Director is informed through the Webserver system.
-In all other circumstances, the players are responsible for communicating with the Tournament Director for the resolution of problems or disputes.
+17) Results of games that reach a normal conclusion (win or draw) are automatically recorded and the Tournament Director is informed by the webserver.
+For all other circumstances, players are responsible for communicating with the Tournament Director for timely resolution of problems or disputes.

 18) All transmissions concerning the game and a record of the moves and dates will be kept by the ICCF Webserver until the end of the tournament and be available to players and to the Tournament Director.
 As a further safeguard, a player is recommended to keep a record of the moves and playing time used by both players until the game has been completed.